flproberti/flproberti/README.md

 # 📌 About me:

-- 💻 I’m interested in entrepreneurship and programming
+- 💻 I’m interested in marketing and programming
 - 📅 I’m currently 14 years old
 - 📚 I’m currently learning lua and javascript
 - 📫 You can find me on discord.gg/ZygXV88sJv